Can I Remotely Control Another Computer?

 Step 2.
 In Remote Desktop Connection, type the IP address and name of the PC you want to connect to in the box (introduced above), and then select Connect.

-Although RDP has been appraised by lots of users, it has its downsides.
+Although RDP has been appraised by lots of users, it also has some downsides.
 For example:

 - It’s only included in certain versions of Windows, like Pro, Business, or Ultimate version.
 Windows 10 Home edition can connect to other PC and control it, but can not be controlled by others.
 If your friends or families are running Windows Home versions, then you’ll fail to connect to them.